-Ian took up the post of Student Director this year after being involved in a variety of roles since the law clinic was founded.
+Ian was Student Director from 2015 to 2016 after being involved in a variety of roles since the law clinic was founded.
 Assisting Mark Bowman he helped to create the clinics Street Law programme and was one half of the team alongside Matthew Kane who produced a series of podcasts on important issues relating to the law in Scotland.

 Having held the inaugural Student Directorship at the GCU Law Clinic, I feel relatively well placed to provide some insight, and to issue a plea to students,as to the merits of volunteering at law clinics and pro bono ventures generally.
 Too often, as a result of the archetypal university mentality, it becomes easy to focus solely upon academic merit.
 Consideration of the bigger picture however, should always be at the forefront of our minds.
 As law students, we typically don’t get offered many opportunities for vocational learning and the benefits that follow on from this are hard to put into words.
 At a basic level, the level of independent legal-based interaction with real people with real world problems is unparalleled and the work really, really matters which gives it a significant edge over anything else.
 From a development standpoint, countless soft skills are honed and tested in the almost perfect ‘training environment’, eventually seamlessly merging into those necessary for thriving in a professional setting.